slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 6. Import the zip file with the downloaded Synapse Pipeline template to your Synapse Analytics Workspace, as illustrated below.
 ![Import pipelines from template](Images/ImportPipelineFromTemplate.png)

-7. Configure linked services for target Azure SQL DB and the source Serverless SQL Pool endpoint (as illustrated below).
+7. During the template import process, configure linked services for target Azure SQL DB and the source Serverless SQL Pool endpoint (as illustrated below).
 Note: both linked services use the Azure SQL Database connector.
 ![Import pipelines from template](Images/ConfigureLinkedServices.png)

 8. Once the import process completes, you will find three pipelines in the *Dataverse - Synapse Serverless to SQLDB* folder, as illustrated below: